xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 If the type is "prompt", the user should be prompted to enter the PSCID for new candidates.
 If the type is "auto", the server will automatically generate the PSCID.

-Note that sometimes in Loris configurations "Site" is a part of the PSCID.
+Note that sometimes in LORIS configurations "Site" is a part of the PSCID.
 This will be denoted by the string "SITE{1,1}" inside of the regex returned.
 This string should be replaced by the 3 letter site alias before attempting to pass this regex to a regular expression parser or it will result in false negatives.

 ### 2.1 Single project

 ```
 GET /projects/$ProjectName